Application of axiomatic formal theory to the Abraham--Minkowski controversy

 Gordon assumes that the total momentum density is the sum of the Abraham momentum density and the material momentum density.
 Making a transformation to retarded time \cite{BIIcsevgiLamb}, Gordon \cite{BIGord} derives

 for the total momentum density and then assumes a pseudo-momentum in order to force agreement with the Minkowski form of momentum.

-In the Gordon model, and similar derivative models, the dipoles are free particles that are accelerated by the Lorentz dipole force at the leading edge of the field and travel at constant velocity until decelerated by the Lorentz dipole force at the trailing edge of the force.
-In a real dielectric, the motion of dipoles will be considerably impeded.
+In the Gordon model, and similar models, the dipoles are free particles in the vacuum that are accelerated by the Lorentz dipole force at the leading edge of the quasi-monochromatic field and travel at constant velocity until decelerated by the Lorentz dipole force at the trailing edge of the field.
+In a real dielectric, or a more complete theoretical model of a dielectric, the motion of the material dipoles will be considerably impeded by collisions, lattice strains, or other effects of the host material.
 Consequently, it is assumed that a traveling deformation of the material, rather than the unrestrained motion of dipoles, will contribute the requisite material momentum \cite{BIPfei,BIGord}.
-The linear momentum
+The Gordon linear momentum